Positive Deviance (PD) explained

 What is positive deviance?

-The concept of Positive Deviance originated in the 1970s, when it started in nutritional research.
+The concept of Positive Deviance (PD) originated in the 1970s, when it started in nutritional research and case study.
 Researchers found that, despite the severe poverty in a community, some families had better-fed children than others.
-Some researchers then suggested using knowledge from these parents to plan feeding programs.
+Some researchers then suggested using knowledge from these parents to plan feeding programs and save the children.

 The PD approach has since been widely used by researchers for development purposes.